 In Defense of COS, or Why I Love JSON and Hate XML

-It would only be half bad if it didn’t introduce the unwieldy syntax of triangle brackets and an end-of-element closing syntax that use more triangle brackets and a second copy of the element name.
+It would only be half bad if it didn’t introduce the unwieldy syntax of triangle brackets and an end-of-comment closing syntax that use more triangle brackets and a second copy of the element name.
 It would only be three quarters bad if the syntax for comments didn’t also use triangle brackets, along with a few hyphens and a required closure at the end of each line.

 There is little else to say about JSON.
-I love it and how it has unshackled innovation.

 COS is used in FDF (Forms Data Format) and PDF (Portable Document Format) files.
 You can find both FDF and PDF specified in the PDF Reference.
 COS is not unlike JSON in its simplicity and brevity.